 Social Anxiety Disorder Support at Slindon College

 Slindon College provides a range of support and learning environments tailored to the specific requirements of the boys studying with us.
-Our school provides a welcoming and tranquil setting for boys that may have struggled with mainstream education settings.
+Our College provides a welcoming and tranquil setting for boys that may have struggled with mainstream education settings.